adrielepinto/health_insurance_cross_sell/README.md

 # Manually Lift Curve
 <img width="861" alt="Screen Shot 2022-06-07 at 9 58 18 AM" src="https://user-images.githubusercontent.com/97919969/172440135-60fe7064-ad37-447c-a9cf-21113584d08a.png">

  The Lift Curve shows how the results of the trained model is better than random model.
-As showed above, if the calls are made using the Randon Forest Model trained, impacting 20% of customers, the results will be 1.8 better than if the are made randomly.
+As showed above, if the calls are made using the Randon Forest Model trained, impacting 20% of customers, the results will be 1.8 better than if the calls are made randomly.

 # 4. Conclusion and Demostration
 # Manually ROI Curve